modernetraining/moderne-migration-practice/Workshop.md

 cd $WORKSPACE

 # Clone all of our example repositories into the workspace with their source code so that we can apply suggested changes from recipes
-mod git sync $WORKSHOP/repos.csv --with-sources
+mod git sync csv . $WORKSHOP/repos.csv --with-sources

 # Build an LST for each project
 mod build $WORKSPACE